thehyve/transmart-batch/docs/data_formats/metabolomics.md

 - The only mandatory column is `BIOCHEMICAL`.
 - The column `SUB_PATHWAY` is required if `SUPER_PATHWAY` is provided.
-- If a super-pathway is included in more than one row, the corresponding sub-pathway must be the same in all the cases.
+- If a super-pathway is included in more than one row, the corresponding sub-pathways can only map to that particular super-pathway.
+This cannot be a one to many mapping.
 - The columns `BIOCHEMICAL` and `HMDB_ID` must be independently unique.
 (Note: the database schema supports associating one biochemical with multiple sub-pathways; this is currently not supported in the job).